-House Bunting breeding at the Casbah of Algiers.
-This is first observation of the species on the Mediterranean coast of Algeria.
+House Bunting found breeding at the Casbah of Algiers.
+It’s the first observation of this ‘southern’ species on the Mediterranean coast of the country.

 The House Bunting (Emberiza sahari) is a widely distributed species across North Africa from Morocco to western Libya.
-It’s also patchily distributed in the Sahara from Mauritania to Chad.
+And it’s also patchily distributed in the Sahara from Mauritania to Chad.

 Although the species can be found in rocky habitats far from any human settlements, it’s often seen around human habitations especially in North Africa.
 Because of this anthropophilic lifestyle (living near humans), the species is wrongly considered as ‘sacred’ by some authors.